01

 Demo Scope

-The current deployment runs a production Next.js frontend behind Caddy, with demo contracts and local-server mode for fast iteration.
+The current deployment runs a production Next.js app behind Caddy at privyields.xyz, wired to Sepolia contracts and Zama's Sepolia FHE configuration.